Global stocks rally as Trump tweet eases trade war fears

 Hong Kong-listed shares in Deripaska’s aluminum producer Rusal tumbled by nearly half after the company said it could default on some of its debt due to the sanctions.

-Reporting by Alasdair Pal, Additional reporting by Wayne Cole in Sydney and Jack Stubbs in Moscow, editing by David Evans
+Reporting by Alasdair Pal, Additional reporting by Wayne Cole in Sydney and Jack Stubbs in Moscow